 Begin by burning over the trace lines using a writer pen tip.
 I am using a micro writer pen tip by Colwood, but any writer pen tip will work.

-On the pattern there are some dashed or dotted lines.
-These lines mark where the orange-colored fur ends and the white fur begins.
-Make sure to burn these lines so they are super pale in color!
+These lines indicate where the orange-colored fur ends and the white fur begins.
+Make these lines are are super pale in color!
 These lines need to blend into the orange-colored fur, and the lighter the lines are the easier it will be to do this.

 After the outline of the jaguar has been burned over, then start working on the many, many spots.

-With the spots you can fill them in using a writer pen tip.
 Try to keep the color mostly uniform, but it doesn’t need to be perfect.
-If the spot is mostly dark or in the brown tonal range then it will be more just fine.
+A little tonal variety will add to realism, so don’t get hung up on trying to create perfectly uniform color.
+If the spot is mostly dark or in the brown tonal range then it will be just fine.

 I switched to Colwood’s standard writer pen tip because it is larger than the micro writer I was using.
 This makes it easier for me to fill in the spots.

 There are a lot of spots on the jaguar, so this step will take a bit to do.
+I like to burn along the edges of the spot and then fill in the spot using circular motion.

 Keep the heat setting on your burn adjusted so you get a light brown burn result.
 This will allow you to create a dark burn without creating overburn.
 Overburn is discoloration of the wood beyond the edge of the item you’re burning in.

-Nearing the end of the spots.
 I mentioned before that there are a lot of spots on the jaguar, and burning them in gets a bit monotonous.
 Don’t feel that you need to burn them all in one session; I didn’t.

 Once the trace lines and spots have been burned in, then rub over the area with a pencil eraser to remove any residual graphite.